 Chrissy Fowler – Director

 BFS Director and co-founder Chrissy is an organizer, leader, dancer and cheerleader.
 She likes to cultivate community by organizing fun stuff, including Flying Shoes programs and Puttin’ On the Dance, a conference for Northeast dance organizers.
-Besides acting as Director of BFS, Chrissy leads dances leads dances at BFS and other dances, schools, weddings, camps, conferences, reunions, and more.
+Besides acting as Director of BFS, Chrissy leads dances at BFS, other dance series, schools, weddings, camps, conferences, reunions, and more.
 She has danced in several states, including suspension and euphoria.
 Since 2008, she’s been cheering on her son, with whom she has danced our state contra—the Lady of the Lake.
 In her spare time, Chrissy enjoys transcription.
 She once wrote a sermon on dance as spiritual practice.